github/docs/tests/README.md

 GitHub.
 Tests are written using [jest](https://ghub.io/jest), a framework maintained by Facebook and used by many teams at GitHub.
-Jest provides everything: a test runner, an assertion library, code coverage analysis, custom reporters for different types of test output, etc.
+Jest provides everything :'require': 'test'' runner, an assertion library, code coverage analysis, custom reporters for different types of test output, etc.
-### Install optional dependencies
+'#Install :dependencies :AUTOMATE::''
 We typically rely on CI to run our tests, so some large test-only dependencies are considered **optional** (for example, puppeteer).
 To run the tests locally, you'll need to make sure optional dependencies are installed by running: